lukechu10/ellalang/README.md

 ### Built-in functions

-Ella includes some built-in functions that are defined in Rust:
+Owl includes some built-in functions that are defined in Rust:

 * `print(x)` - Prints a value `x` to the console. *Not available in playground*.
 * `println(x)` - Prints a value `x` to the console followed by a new line (`\n` character).